GitbookIO/gitbook/docs/templating/README.md

 ##### if

 `if` tests a condition and lets you selectively display content.
-It behaves exactly as JavaScript's `if` behaves.
+It behaves exactly the same as JavaScript's `if`.

 ```twig
 {% if variable %}